 There are many more examples like these.

-Feeling guilty or bad because you got a straw in your drink or because you had to buy something with packaging sucks.
+Feeling guilty or bad because you got a straw in your drink or had to buy something with packaging sucks.

-You have to realize that not everything will go your way every single time.
+You must realize that not everything will go your way every time.

 And that’s okay.
-Just try to do whatever you can, but know that systematic change happens slowly.
+Try to do whatever you can, but know that systematic change happens slowly.

 5. Buying “package-free” things that are not sustainable